pnnl/ExaGO/README.md

 export SCOPFLOW_DIR=<location of SCOPFLOW>
 ```

-## 2. Compiling and running SCOPFLOW
+## 3. Building, execution, and options

 ### Compiling
 SCOPFLOW can be either built with IPOPT or PIPS-NLP.
 To build with IPOPT do